maxrobic/SFERA/README.md

 You simply need to follow the instructions provided in the prompt.
 During the process, you will be prompted to press the `R` key to record the current camera pose.
 Once the pose is successfully recorded, press `Q` to exit the acquisition for the current pose, which will automatically execute the code for the next pose.

-**Matching of coordinates:**
+**Step 2 - Matching of coordinates (optional):**
 The following script is used to match the pixel coordinates with the 3D world coordinates.
+It is optional since *omnicalib* has already a coordinates matching algorithm embedded so you can just provide the images acquired in step 1, as it is done currently.
+However, it is also possible to run step 2 and provide *omnicalib* with the results of step 2 (*i.e.* object & image points).
+We recommend to use this technique if you are not satisfied with the primitive detection of OpenCV.

 ```
 ./step_two_sort {InputTextFilePath} {OutputTextFilePath} {InputImageFilePath} {DistanceBetween2PointsOfInterest} {NumberOfLines} {NumberOfcolumns}